MinionEnjoyer/ALLIN1-SDK/README.md

 ALLIN1 SDK is the standalone developer companion to the ALLIN1 GTA V Launcher.
 It focuses exclusively on add-on authoring, package analysis, native asset inspection, and safe integration planning.
-It never launches GTA V or installs the ALLIN1 gameplay client.

 ## Workspaces